 This study identifies compelling business models that build from the synergies of two abundant, domestic forms of energy: natural gas and renewable energy.

-This paper uses a life-cycle assessment inventory tool to examine cost, net energy production, greenhouse gas (GHG) emissions, and conventional air pollution impacts of waste-to-energy technology in Boulder, Colorado.
+This paper uses a life-cycle assessment inventory tool to examine cost, net energy production, GHG emissions, and conventional air pollution impacts of waste-to-energy technology in Boulder, Colorado.

 Both natural gas and renewable energy have been touted as key elements of a transition to a cleaner and more secure energy future, but much of the current discourse considers each in isolation or concentrates on the competitive impacts of one on the other.
 This paper explores potential synergies of natural gas and renewable energy in the U.S. electric power and transportation sectors.

-JISEA's study provides a new methodological approach to estimate natural gas related greenhouse gas (GHG) emissions, tracks trends in regulatory and voluntary industry practices, and explores various electricity futures.
+JISEA's study provides a new methodological approach to estimate natural gas related GHG emissions, tracks trends in regulatory and voluntary industry practices, and explores various electricity futures.
 The study found that life cycle GHG emissions associated with electricity generated from 2009 Barnett Shale gas were very similar to conventional natural gas and less than half of those from coal-fired electricity generation.

-Two recent studies sponsored by the U.S. Department of Energy (DOE) and the National Renewable Energy Laboratory examined the impacts of integrating high penetrations of wind and solar energy on the Eastern and Western electric grids.
+Two recent studies sponsored by the U.S. Department of Energy (DOE) and NREL examined the impacts of integrating high penetrations of wind and solar energy on the Eastern and Western electric grids.
 Drawing from these studies, this paper identifies key insights for integrating high penetrations of renewables in the U.S. electric grid.